How FMCG Brands Can Increase Customer Loyalty in 2022

 This valuable insight provides a great opportunity for the brand to run a personalized campaign targeting this specific customer segment.
 With any luck, this will drive sales of the brand’s taco seasoning products and reclaim those customers from its competitors.

-By implementing a well-structured digital loyalty program, FMCG brands can increase customer loyalty exponentially.
+By implementing a well-structured digital loyalty program, FMCG brands can increase customer loyalty exponentially in 2022.

 Want some tips on how to create a successful loyalty marketing plan to get your new FMCG rewards program off the ground?
 Check out our other article here.